 As leaders of academic medicine at Washington University School of Medicine, we offer the latest reconstructive techniques, including skin grafting and complex facial flaps, to help restore form and function after cancer removal on the face, head and neck.

-Patients are seen by Gregory Branham, MD or John Chi, MD after a malignant lesion has been removed by his or her Mohs or cancer specialist.
+Patients are seen by our trusted surgeons after a malignant lesion has been removed by his or her Mohs or cancer specialist.
 You may be referred to by your treating physician, or you may self-refer.

 Reconstructive surgery is typically performed the day following Mohs surgery, but for some patients, surgery can be performed the same day.
 In complex cases performed under general anesthesia, Drs.
-Branham and Chi complete the reconstruction while working in tandem with the cancer-removal surgeon as part of a single procedure in the operating room.
+Branham, Chi and Spataro complete the reconstruction while working in tandem with the cancer-removal surgeon as part of a single procedure in the operating room.